The Difference Between A Bachelor Degree Pass And A Diploma Pass

 APS stands for Admission Point Score.
 The APS Score is used to calculate the score that you will have achieved in your exam.
 This score also determines the pass level that you will have achieved for your Matric.

 In turn, the pass level will also determine what you can study with your Matric.
-This leads us to another difference between the Bachelor’s Degree Pass and a Diploma Pass.
+This leads us to another difference between the Bachelor’s Degree Pass and a Diploma Matric Pass.
 It is their APS scores.

 How Is The APS Score Calculated?

 You calculate your APS Score by adding the points of your six best subjects.
-This is because with Adult Matric you write six subjects only.
+This is because with Adult Matric Courses you write six subjects only.
 The percentage that you got in each of your subjects determines the points that you will have scored.
 The total number of points for your six subjects is your APS.

 Here are the points for the respective percentage mark you can use to calculate an APS Score: